WenhuiHua-com/Communications-Oriented-Token-Space-Analysis-and-Progressive-Compression-for-Vision-Language-Models/README.md

 ## Requirements
 Dependencies can be found in requirements.txt
 ## matters needing attention
 Pre-trained BLIP weights and BERT need to be downloaded before running.
-BLIP: https://github.com/salesforce/BLIP(In this paper, the BLIP w/ ViT-B is used).
+[BLIP]: (https://github.com/salesforce/BLIP) #In this paper, the BLIP w/ ViT-B is used#.
 ## Test hybird progressive token compression

 To generate a caption for an image: